-So I thought I’d put together a learning path for Power BI, a technology that changes literally every month.
+So, I thought I’d put together a learning path for Power BI, a technology that changes literally every month.
 This is a bit of challenge because there are so many moving parts when it comes to Power BI.
-So let’s break down those moving parts into different categories.
+Accordingly, let’s break down those moving parts into different categories.

 So, when I think about Power BI, I like to think about the flow of data.
 First we have the Data prep piece with Power Query, where we clean up dirty data.
 Next we model the data with DAX.
 I’ve written before about the difference between Power Query and DAX.
 They are like peanut butter and jelly and compliment each other well.

 Now, if you are a SQL expert, you may not need to worry about Power Query or DAX much.
 Maybe you do a lot of the work in SQL.
 But either way, once your data is modeled, you need to visualize it in some way.
 You need to learn how to create your reports with Power BI Desktop.
 Once your report is created, you then need to publish it.

 Finally, there is what I would call the IT Ops side of Power BI.
 You have to install an on-premises data Gateway to access local data.
 You need to license your users.
 You need to lock down security.
 All of these things might be outside of what a normal BI developer has to deal with, but are still important pieces.
 However, unlike the data flow model we talked about, the ops pieces happens at all of the stages of development and deployment.

 With that overview in place, let’s get on to the individual sections and the learning paths as a whole.

 Getting started with Power BI

 When it comes to getting started with Power BI, I have two recommendations.
 First get your hands dirty, and secondly buy a book.
 Power BI is in many ways an amalgamation of disparate technologies.
 It took me a long time to to understand it and it didn’t really click until I took the edX course and did actual labs.